syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/methods.md

 ## refresh

 The [`refresh`](../api/linear-gauge#refresh) method can be used to change the state of the component and render it again.
-In the following example, the gauge is rendered again using the [`refresh`](../api/linear-gauge#refresh) method.

 {% tab template= "linear-gauge/axis", sourceFiles="app/**/*.ts" %}